 SU Seeks Students for Elementary Education Cohort

-Beginning in fall 2009, this cohort will take methods courses in elementary education at the ESHEC, located on the campus of Chesapeake College in Wye Mills, MD.
-They will continue with methods classes at the center during spring and fall semesters 2010.
-They will complete program requirements in spring 2011, while participating in internships and a seminar in the Talbot County area.
-With the exception of required minor courses, students should be able to complete all elementary education methods requirements at the center.
+Students will continue to take classes at the center during the spring and fall semesters of 2012 and complete their program requirements in spring 2013 while participating in internships and a seminar in the Talbot County area.
+With the exception of their required minor courses, students should be able to complete all elementary education methods requirements at the center.

-“The elementary education cohort program at the Eastern Shore Higher Education Center provides access to our elementary education program for mid-shore and upper shore students,” said Dr. Dennis Pataniczek, Dean of the Seidel School of Education and Professional Studies.
-“All of the staff at ESHEC and Chesapeake College have been extremely cooperative and supportive of our efforts and we look forward to a larger number of students participating in the program.”
+“The elementary education cohort program at the Eastern Shore Higher Education Center provides access to our elementary education program for Mid-Shore and Upper Shore students,” said Dr. Dennis Pataniczek, dean of SU’s Samuel W. and Marilyn C. Seidel School of Education and Professional Studies.
+“The program has demonstrated that it attracts and graduates students with enormous talent who will be exceptional teachers.”

-The formation of the fourth cohort is contingent upon sufficient interest and enrollment.
-Students interested in joining this new cohort for fall 2009 may contact Dr. Amy Stephens Meekins, professor emeritus and cohort program liaison, at 410-543-6391 or firstname.lastname@example.org.
+The formation of a new cohort is contingent upon sufficient interest and enrollment.
+Interested students should contact Dr. Amy Stephens Meekins, professor emeritus and cohort program liaison, at 410-543-6391 or email@example.com.